Konstantinos GIAPIS, et al.

 following the two-step sequential collision of CO2 with the

 surface.
-This mechanism is consistent with the assumptions of the
+This mechanism is consistent with the assumptions of

-Fig. 2a, b.
+data in Fig. 2a, b.

 The calculated reaction yields of the various collision-induced

-dissociation channels of CO2 at E0?=?56.4?eV are shown in Fig. 3a.
+dissociation channels of CO2 at E0?=?56.4?eV are shown in Fig.

+3a.
 As expected for this low incidence energy, the partial

-dissociation channel dominates the reaction yield with 73% of all
+dissociation channel dominates the reaction yield with 73% of

-detection.
-Approximately 5% of all trajectories lead to the
+experimental detection.
+Approximately 5% of all trajectories

-strongly bent intermediate state—the precursor to O2
+lead to the strongly bent intermediate state—the precursor to O2

 formation—which is characterized by C–O and O–O bond orders